jilavsky/SAXS_IgorCodeDocs/docs/source/Indra/SamplePlateSurvey.rst

            :figwidth: 350px

 *The top part* are numbers related to row selected in the *Sample Table*.
-In the figure Sample Table in the main panel has selected row 3 (rows numbering is zero based, the first one is row=0, so this is actually fourth row).
+In the image Sample Table in the main panel has selected row 3 (rows numbering is zero based, the first one is row=0, so this is actually fourth row).
 The buttons "Row down" and "Row up" let user move between rows.
 Another option to move to different row is to select different row in the Sample Table.
 This tool will sync.
 Note, than when there is no more rows at the end of the Sample table, a new empty row will be added when button "Row down" is pushed.

 *Sa Name* and *Sa Thickness* are Sample name and thickness from the Sample table on the main panel.
 User can edit them here and when button "Save Values" is pushed, these are copied into the table in the selected row.
 Sample Name and thickness are both checked for sensibility and cleaned up if necessary.